AlbertHumbert/ATraceRoute/README.md

 ##### ATraceRoute
-* a traceroute jar for linux and osx
+* a traceroute jar and shared library for linux and osx
 * a simple application on Java Fx
 * undone